How to Write the University of Notre Dame Essays 2025-2026

 Writing something authentic and personal will have a far greater impact than trying to overextend yourself and claim something bold like “humanity is worth fighting for.”
 That’s not to say that you can’t go that route, but it will take a lot more elaboration than you have space for in this response.

 “My Spanish grandparents speak Basque, which they’ve been trying to teach me.
 I love how Basque looks, sounds, and feels so different from other languages.
 Sadly, Basque has fewer than a million speakers.
-Considering all the languages that have been lost to time, preserving linguistic history is worth fighting for.”
+It’s not just erosion of a language—it’s erosion of a culture, a community ethos, and a thousand years of tradition.
+Considering all the languages that have been lost to time, preserving linguistic history is worth fighting for.
+It shouldn’t be a luxury to communicate in your ancestors’ tongue.
+It should be the standard.”

 No matter what your actual answer is, it’s essential that you weave a personal voice and connection to the topic into your response.
-With only a few sentences to work with, you might consider leading with a personal anecdote, then transitioning to the ways in which the topic is meaningful to you, as in the example above.
+With only a few sentences to work with, you might consider leading with a personal anecdote, then transitioning to how the topic is meaningful to you, as in the example above.

 Where to Get Your Notre Dame Essays Edited for Free